hannahgspray/ucd-f22-sta141a-final-project/sta141a_final.md

 ## Dataset:
 Our dataset is called "Heart failure clinical records dataset".
 This dataset was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records).
 This dataset contains both boolean and numerical variables:

 - age: age of the patient (years)
 - anaemia: decrease of red blood cells or hemoglobin (boolean)
 - high blood pressure: if the patient has hypertension (boolean)
 - creatinine phosphokinase (CPK): level of the CPK enzyme in the blood (mcg/L)
 - diabetes: if the patient has diabetes (boolean)
 - ejection fraction: percentage of blood leaving the heart at each contraction (percentage)
 - platelets: platelets in the blood (kiloplatelets/mL)
 - sex: woman or man (binary)
 - serum creatinine: level of serum creatinine in the blood (mg/dL)
 - serum sodium: level of serum sodium in the blood (mEq/L)
 - smoking: if the patient smokes or not (boolean)
 - time: follow-up period (days)
 - [target] death event: if the patient deceased during the follow-up period (boolean)

-We will treat "death event" as our binary response variable.
+We will treat "death event" as our binary response variable $Y$, where
+\[
+Y = \begin{cases}
+1 & \text{if patient } i \text{ deceased during the follow-up period} \\
+0 & \text{otherwise}
+\end{cases}
+\]

 ## Method:
 We plan to conduct our analyses as a classification problem, using a logistic regression model.
+We will create a model that expresses the log-odds of a patient being deceased during the follow-up period as a function of our predictor variables.
+Our goals for these fitted models are:
+1. To determine whether or not high blood pressure (hypertension) increases the probability of a patient being deceased during the follow-up period
+2. To determine whether or not _____ blaha lhah?

 # Diagnostics